Mission and Strategy

 - conducting research in economics education together with our community

 - engaging with current research in economics through the Network's journal, the International Review of Economics Education

 - promoting the sharing of research and research ideas through:

 EN3 To support and take a lead in promotion of economics as a discipline through:

 - Promoting the study of economics to pre-university students via:

 - a website for prospective students, Why Study Economics?

 - involvement in events targeted at students

-- Supporting those already studying economics through a website, Studying Economics
+- Supporting those already studying economics at university through a website, Studying Economics

 - Engaging with key issues around economics higher education by involving stakeholders including academic departments, learned societies and employers